 An outline of the basic problem: Republican hostility to Obamacare isn't based on any sort of realistic evaluation of that law or its effects.
 It's born, instead, of the persistent demonization of the law by the right-wing Rage Machine.
 Fox News and co. rage against it and blame it for every problem in American healthcare, though most of those problems long predated Obamacare and are, at best, only tangentially related to it.
 As a political matter, it's quite easy for Sean Hannity to rant and rave against Obamacare day after day.
 It's a lot more difficult for legislators to replace it.
 Over the course of eight years during which they've cast dozens of empty votes to repeal the law in full or in part, Republican legislators have made no serious effort to develop any real alternative to it.
 Obamacare was the Republican alternative.
 When Obama embraced it, every Republican fled from it solely because Obama adopted it and they feared any cooperation in further shaping it would be presented to their constituents by Rush Limbaugh as collaboration with the enemy.
 Now, having achieved domination of all three branches of government, they've finally been put in a position to deliver and they don't have anything to deliver.
 They have no plan.
 They've made no effort to develop any constituency for any alternative.
 The portion of their voters who listen to Lou Dobbs want them to repeal it.
 But that's all.

 But while that wing was hoping to garner the approval of the Rage Machine via the bill, the other immediately recognized the practical political problem it represented.
 While Repub legislators may play the political game of blaming on Obamacare rising premiums, high deductibles, etc., the smarter ones realize these are problems rooted in the basic for-profit health insurance model.
 They have no interest in embracing single-payer healthcare, the one serious alternative that would do away with that model and its problems, nor would the Rage Machine allow them to do so even if they wanted, but if they vote for anything at all, they realized they'd then be held responsible by voters for the state of healthcare after that, including all of its problems.
+Every abuse by the rapacious industry would be come to rest at their doorstep.
 This wing of the Fantasy Faction, the "Freedom Caucus" Republicans who have been more responsible than any other elected officials for demonizing Obamacare and creating this situation, have now bailed on the "reform" plan, calling it "Obamacare Lite."
 For the reasons just outlined, they're probably not going to be getting behind any other reform effort either.
 Why should they?
 The ire directed at Obamacare by the Rage Machine--and by these legislators through the Machine--has proven a remarkably effective means of organizing their supporters.
 They want to keep Obamacare around as their whipping-boy.